stephan-klein/supersonic/docs/supersonic/guides/data/other-data-providers/index.md

 <img class="tutorial-image" src="/img/guides/data_custom_init2.png">

-Authentication ad header definitions not needed in open beer database, so we skip those.
+Authentication and header definitions are not needed in the open beer database, so we skip those.

 Next step is to add resources for the provider.
 The dialog asks for both, the resource name and the resource url path: